Vice President of the United States: Modern roles

 The present-day power of the office flows primarily from formal and informal delegations of authority from the president and Congress.
 These delegations can vary in significance; for example, the vice president is a statutory member of both the National Security Council and the board of regents of the Smithsonian Institution.
 The extent of the roles and functions of the vice president depend on the specific relationship between the president and the vice president, but often include tasks such as drafter and spokesperson for the administration's policies, adviser to the president, and being a symbol of American concern or support.
 The influence of the vice president in these roles depends almost entirely on the characteristics of the particular administration.

 Presidential advisor

 Vice President JD Vance and President Donald Trump, 2025.

 Most recent vice presidents have been viewed as important presidential advisors.
 Walter Mondale, unlike his immediate predecessors, did not want specific responsibilities to be delegated to him.
-Mondale believed, as he wrote President-elect Jimmy Carter a memo following the 1976 election, that his most important role would be as a "general adviser" to the president.
+Mondale believed, as he wrote in a memo to President-elect Jimmy Carter following the 1976 election, that his most important role would be as a "general adviser" to the president.
 Al Gore was an important adviser to President Bill Clinton on matters of foreign policy and the environment.
 Dick Cheney was widely regarded as one of President George W. Bush's closest confidants.
 Joe Biden asked President Barack Obama to let him always be the "last person in the room" when a big decision was made; later, as president himself, Biden adopted this model with his own vice president, Kamala Harris.